Have you ever wanted to book an Italy cruise package vacation including Venice, Florence, and Rome and cruise all in one trip?

 Transport from Marco Polo Airport in Venice

 There are plenty of taxis outside the arrival terminals at the airport.
-The offical taxi company at the airport is Cooperativa Artigiana Radiotaxi.
+The official taxi company at the airport is Cooperativa Artigiana Radiotaxi.
 Confirm the price with your driver before you start.
 It is a fixed fare and costs around 40 euros for a one-way journey from the airport to Venice Island.
 The journey time is around 25-30 minutes.
-If you arrive late in the evening the taxi fare may be a bit higher.
+If you arrive late in the evening, the taxi fare may be a bit higher.

 Purchase tickets at the ticket machines at airport baggage collection or onboard the water taxi.
 Have some cash in euros with you if you want to pay onboard.

 The price for a one-way journey with a water taxi from the airport is around 100-120 euros and the journey time is about 70 minutes.
 If you are traveling in a group, share the cost to make it cheaper per person.
 Tell the water taxi driver which hotel you are staying at so he can get you to the closest stop.

 A convenient way to travel in Venice is by prepaying your public transport.
 Do this by purchasing a Venezia Unica City Pass.
 You can use this pass for your transfers, bus, and water bus transport and even save money on entrance fees for museums, guided tours, palaces, and churches.
 You will find the transport cost much less per person using the city pass.
 Purchase your pass before you leave home.

 Alternatively, you can book private airport transfers and have a driver waiting for you in arrivals if you do not want to be bothered or are unsure about finding your way at the airport.

 We recommend staying on Venice Island.
 It’s the best option if you want to discover the beauty of Venice when you only have a few days there.